jsqry/jsqry-cli2/README.md

 ]
 ```

 The output is pretty-printed by default.
+And colored!

 #### something trickier